Little Fluffy Clouds: Samples

-"Little Fluffy Clouds" makes extensive use of clips from an interview with American singer Rickie Lee Jones in which she recalls picturesque images of her childhood.
-The samples are widely believed to have come from a conversation between Jones and LeVar Burton on the children's television program Reading Rainbow, but in fact originated from an interview disc that was issued with some promotional boxed copies of her album Flying Cowboys.
-The interview was not conducted by Burton.
-The interviewer is not identified on the recording or in the boxed set's liner notes, though a 1993 profile in The Independent identifies him as "an American DJ" with a "syrupy, Simon Bates-style tone."
+"Little Fluffy Clouds" makes extensive use of clips from an interview by Carl Arrington with American singer Rickie Lee Jones in which she recalls picturesque images of her childhood.
+The theory that the samples come from a conversation between Jones and LeVar Burton on the children's television program Reading Rainbow is incorrect.
+Instead, the samples come from a CD of interviews with Rickie Lee Jones included with the box set promoting Jones' album Flying Cowboys.
+The interviewer is not credited on the recording or in the boxed set's liner notes but is identified as Carl Arrington in the box set's cover letter.